holoviz/panel/doc/tutorials/index.md

 In this series of tutorials, we'll embark on a journey to explore the world of wind turbine data and build some really cool wind turbine data apps using Panel by HoloViz.

-Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a data exploration and data app hero.
+Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a data exploration and data app hero, expert or rock star.

 Please put on your safety helmet before entering the world of (wind turbine) data apps.